Matthias Prinz: Biography

-His father was German newspaper journalist Günter Prinz.
+His father was German newspaper journalist Günter Prinz, the former CEO of Axel Springer Verlag.
 Prinz received his LLM from Harvard Law School in 1983 and his JD from Hamburg University in 1985.
 He has been a member of the New York Bar since 1984.
 In 1985, he was admitted to the Bar in Hamburg, Germany, where he founded the law firm Prinz Neidhardt Engelschall.

-Prinz started a series of litigations against different European media that produced a collection of precedents at the highest German and European Courts over the next 20 years.
+Prinz started a series of litigation against different European media that produced a collection of precedents at the highest German and European Courts over the next 20 years.
 The cases are known as the Princess-Caroline-decisions in German and European jurisprudence.